Criminal Minds Shrine

 Aaron Hotchner

 Aaron Hotchner (AKA Hotch) is one of the BEST characters in the entire show.
 He is the unit Chief and one of the strongest characters, in my opinion.
 Hotchner's character development seems slow at first; he is simply a stoic, hardworking family man.
 A no-bullshit kind of man.
 In the first three seasons, he is almost the glue holding the team together; despite all their flaws, the team knows they can fall-back on Hotch.
 He truly cares for each member of the team and makes sure their needs are met before his own.
-Despite his strong performance at work though, he struggles to balance his relationship with his career.
-His relationship with his wife, Hayley, deteriorates over the course of season 3, resulting in a painful divorce.
+Despite his strong performance at work though, he struggles to balance his personal life with his career.
+His relationship with his wife, Haley, deteriorates over the course of season 3, resulting in a painful divorce.

-Hotch's character was eventually written out due to Thomas Gibson being fired from the show.
+Hotch's character was eventually written out in season 12 due to Thomas Gibson being fired from the show.
 That whole drama is really messy and there is some conflicting facts floating around in forums about his firing.
 The most basic facts are that he was fired due to a physical altercation with a coproducer because Gibson did not like the direction his character was developing.
 Some people claimed he was defending a female coworker from a sexual predator in the directing crew, but I haven't been able to find anything to back this up.
 Gibson did later come forward and express regret for the encounter.
 It seems he had some anger issues and it ultimately resulted in him being removed from production.
-Here's some more info about that here.
+Here's some more info about that.
 As a result his departure is a bit sloppy, but they wrote him off as going into Witness Protection rather than killing him, and I think there's some dignity in that.

 Emily Prentiss

 Emily Prentiss joined the show in season 2, replacing Elle Greenaway.
 She has been a Supervisory Special Agent, Unit Chief, and has done investigative work in a plethora of countries.
 Prentiss is often much more put together than other members of the team, but she does have her weaknesses like everyone else.
 Her previous work in Russia, France, and Spain frequently come back to haunt her.
 This even made the team question her loyalty at times.
-Her introduction to the team was sudden, and they had every right to be wary in lue of the ongoing internal investigations (I swear #1 protagonist of the show is Erin Strauss).
+Her introduction to the team was sudden, and they had every right to be wary in lue of the ongoing internal investigations (I swear #1 antagonist of the show is Erin Strauss).
 I do think the producers of Criminal Minds got pretty sloppy with her development at times, her character left the show twice and one of them was a TRAGIC fake death scene that ruined me when I first watched it.
 However, I do not think this hindered her development in later seasons and even calls back to the distrust the team felt towards her when she first joined.

 Season 6 is when we learn a lot about Prentiss and her connections to Ian Doyle, an international terrorist and serial killer.
 Emily had gotten close with Doyle while working undercover in Russia, and when he was apprehended, he swore to get revenge.
 Emily believed she was safe, but of course not!
 Doyle escaped from his prison and was, obviously, hunting her down.
 S6E16 is when Prentiss begins working outside the BAU to track down Doyle before he can harm anyone on the team.
 She works with old members of her interpol task force, but Doyle's killing spree soon forces the BAU to get involved.
 At this point, the team does not know about her connection to Doyle or her international work; however episode 18 would reveal all this to them.

 Episode 18 is also the episode where Emily "dies."
 I learned recently they removed her and JJ from the show due to budget cuts-- because they wanted to spend the money on a spin-off show that completely flopped!
 What a waste.
 However the death did kind of make sense given the way the season was progressing.
 Emily had been captured by Doyle and tortured because he believed she was responsible for the death of his son, Declan.
 I haven't mentioned Declan yet because he isn't relevant until right now.
-When Doyle was arrested, Emily faked Declan's death and hid him away so he could not be used/harmed as leverage by authorities.
+When Doyle was arrested, Emily faked Declan's death and hid him away so he could not be harmed/used as leverage by authorities.
 This of course reveals how skilled she is at faking deaths, and foreshadows her own.
 Following a bloody fight with Doyle, Prentiss is sent to a hospital where JJ reports she did not survive.
 Everyone is heartbroken and mournful at her "funeral," and it is pretty much immediately revealed to the audience that she's actually just hiding in France.
 So Emily was essentially given the Hotchner treatment and sent into hiding to protect everyone from a cop killer blah blah blah.
 I do think this story line was set up very well, but they could have done so much better with it.
 Emily's "death" felt more like an afterthought than something truly planned out.
 It's also incredibly unrealistic; in a room full of the top investigators in the country, only JJ and Hotch were in on it?
 She remains "dead" for the remainder of the season, but comes back about halfway through S7.Ep1.
 It takes the team some time to heal from this understandably so.

 I could write an entire essay about Emily Prentiss, there is so much to her character.
 I will add more to this from the later seasons

-Dr. Spencer Reid
+Spencer Reid

 Spencer Reid is a genius.
 Just canonically he is.
 He’s an incredibly fleshed out character in the show, maybe due to Matthew Gray Gubler’s involvement in the production process.
 There’s a LOT of ground to cover with Reid.